 At root, even the quest for meaning and fulfillment in one’s own life is selfish, since it is focused ultimately on oneself.
 Therefore we are caught in a conundrum; we desperately need meaning in our lives, but to pursue meaning is ultimately a self-focused and innately destructive thing.
 What can we do?

 There is only one way out.
 Mankind is not the center of this vast universe, but God is.
 Our best efforts at having meaningful lives end up in vanity, pain, and selfishness.
 The Bible teaches that God places His Spirit in those who trust Him, gradually turning their focus away from their temporal selves and to His eternal Self.
 If He were a sinful man as we are, this would be vanity, more reminiscent of the gods of Olympus than the God of Calvary.
 But since He is God, turning our focus to Him is the most reasonable and logical thing to do.
-The Lord does not need our attention, He needs nothing from us, but we need to focus on Him.
+The Lord does not need our attention, our praise, our service, or even our love.
+He needs nothing from us, but we need to focus on Him.

 To have meaning, purpose and fulfillment in life, as intended by the Holy One, the Creator Lord must be our vision.